Amy Kennedy Educational Consulting

 As a mother of five, and an educator with over 15 years of experience working in public schools, I know that a child’s mental wellbeing is integral to his or her overall wellbeing and their success in the classroom.
 And when my husband Patrick created The Kennedy Forum, he did it to bring together the best minds to transform the way mental health and addiction are addressed in society – and education is critical to achieving our shared mission.

-Amy serves on the boards of Mental Health America, a leading national advocacy organization; Parity.org, which promotes gender parity at the highest levels of business; and Interaxon, a mental health technology company.
-She is an advisory board member of Set To Go, a JED program helping teens transition from high school to college and adulthood with special emphasis on mental wellness and emotional preparedness, and Brain Futures.
-Amy is a founder of Female Opioid Research & Clinical Experts (FORCE), a non-profit alliance of women with scientific, health policy and medical expertise in opioid addiction, and serves as an advisor to 7 Cups, an online peer support network.
+Amy serves on the boards of Mental Health America, a leading national advocacy organization; Parity.org, which promotes gender parity at the highest levels of business; and Effective School Solutions, an in-district provider of clinical services to students aged preschool through 12th grade.
+She is an advisory board member of Interaxon, a mental health technology company; Set To Go, a JED program helping teens transition from high school to college and adulthood with special emphasis on mental wellness and emotional preparedness; and Brain Futures.
+Amy also serves as an advisor to 7 Cups, an online peer support network.

 5 Pillars: The Pathway to Improving the Delivery of Mental Health Services in Education